Ann Dunnigan

 Ann Dunnigan Kennard (17 July 1910 – 5 September 1997) was an American actress and teacher who later became a translator of 19th-century Russian literature.

 Early stage performances

 Born in Los Angeles County, Dunnigan spent most of her early life in San Francisco until she left California to attend Principia College in Elsah, Illinois.
 She then moved to New York, where she performed in two Broadway plays and a number of Off-Broadway productions.

-In 1934 she played the role of Suzanne Barres in the premier of Hatcher Hughes' three-act comedy The Lord Blesses the Bishop.
+In 1934 she played the role of Suzanne Barres in the premiere of Hatcher Hughes' three-act comedy The Lord Blesses the Bishop.
 The production ran from late November to December at the Adelphi Theatre in Manhattan.
 At the Fulton Theatre in 1938 she played Jessie Travis in Cheryl Crawford's production of All the Living, a drama that Hardie Albright adapted from Victor Small's 1935 novel, I Knew 3,000 Lunatics.